Light Pollution Drawing Ideas for Students: Easy School Posters (2026)

 1. Skyglow

-Skyglow is the orange or whitish glow seen above cities at night.
-It happens when artificial light reflects off dust, water vapor, and air particles in the atmosphere, making stars difficult to see.
+Skyglow is the orange or whitish glow visible above cities at night.
+It occurs when artificial light scatters through dust, water vapor, and other particles in the atmosphere, brightening the night sky and making stars difficult to see.

 A bright city skyline with very few visible stars.